asif-javed/ce-packager/README.md

 # Run the Installation Script

 ***Please note that you must enter a fully qualified domain name when asked for your system hostname during installation.
-Enter an IP address when you're asked for the hostname will lead to a broken install***
+Entering an IP address when you're asked for the hostname will lead to a broken install.***

-***Please note that you must enter Y when asked if you would like to create a new database***
+***Please note that you must enter Y when asked if you would like to create a new database.***

 	cd ~/kaltura-installer
 	sudo php install.php